nqminds/nqm-api-tdx/api.md

 <a name="TDXApi+getDatasetDataStream"></a>

 ### tdxApi.getDatasetDataStream(datasetId, [filter], [projection], [options]) ⇒ <code>object</code>
-Gets all data from the given dataset that matches the filter provided and returns a stream.
+Gets all data from the given dataset that matches the filter provided and returns a response object with stream in the body.

 **Kind**: instance method of [<code>TDXApi</code>](#TDXApi)
-**Returns**: <code>object</code> - - A stream object.
+**Returns**: <code>object</code> - - Response object, where the response body is a stream object.

 | Param | Type | Description |
 | --- | --- | --- |